I know. Seems weird at first, but hear me out. Overcast is powered by a cloud service for some big advantages:

 You can use Overcast without creating an account, but it still uses an account behind the scenes — it just assigns you a random number instead of an email address.
 You can always add an email address to these accounts later.

-I tried usernames with Instapaper at first, but people forgot their passwords and got locked out of their accounts all the time.
-It was by far the top support problem.
-Email addresses fix that.
+Password resets.
+People forget their passwords all the time.
 (Nothing’s stopping you from entering a fake address, but if you forget your password, I won’t be able to help.)